DionKill/ps4-linux-tutorial/docs/issues.md

 ::: details Black/gray screen or "no signal"
 Rarely, a gray image can happen even with fixes like bootargs.
 Make sure that you try to reboot at least twice.

+This happens because in newer kernels the monitor information must be given to the kernel at boot, which would require us to copy the EDID from the PS4's OS to Linux.
+This is a known problem, and we currently have workarounds.

 Also, remember that the PS4 on Linux doesn't support monitor hot-plugging, so this means you can't change nor disconnect your display or you will be forced to reboot (or maybe you can just change TTY by doing CTRL+ALT+F2 and CTRL+ALT+F1/F7).

 If that doesn't fix it, you can read the following bible.